rime/rime-cantonese/README-en.md

 ### Reverse lookup

-This schema also allows the user to lookup Cantonese words with Madarin Pinyin, stroke order and Cangjie code.
+This schema also allows the user to lookup Cantonese words with Mandarin Pinyin, stroke order and Cangjie code.
 Click the following button in edit mode to enable the respective reverse lookup option:

-- Mandarin Pinyin：<kbd>`</kbd>
+- Mandarin Pinyin: <kbd>`</kbd>
-- Stroke order：<kbd>x</kbd>
+- Stroke order: <kbd>x</kbd>
-- Cangjie (5th gen)：<kbd>v</kbd>
+- Cangjie (5th gen): <kbd>v</kbd>

 ### Special symbols

 You can also insert special symbols by <kbd>/</kbd> + `symbol code`.

-The complete list of symbols (and their codes) can be found in the two files below：
+The complete list of symbols (and their codes) can be found in the two files below:

 - [`symbols.yaml`](https://github.com/rime/rime-prelude/blob/master/symbols.yaml)
 - [`symbols_cantonese.yaml`](symbols_cantonese.yaml)